 Maps, including orthophotoquads, topographics, plats, and forest health protection (pest) maps, are excellent sources of information about land use in Montana over the last 200 years.
 Among the rare books in A&SC documenting forestry and forest products (although not specific to Montana) is Romeyn Beck Hough’s The American Woods, Exhibited by Actual Specimens and with Copious Explanatory Text (1888).
 Our extensive photograph collections, including the photographs of K. D. Swan, contain thousands of images supporting research into land use and the landscape in Western Montana.

-Information about additional relevant photograph, manuscript, and oral history collections can be found in this pdf file and by keyword searching or browsing in the Northwest Digital Archives database.
+Information about additional relevant photograph, manuscript, and oral history collections can be found in this Forests, Forestry, and the Timber Products Industry Collection List and by keyword searching or browsing in the Northwest Digital Archives database.